chrishoward-au/Architect/readme.txt

 * TODO CHANGED: Panel header/footer components are now selectable, not automatic.
 * TODO ADDED: Method to load preset styles
 * TODO ADDED: Support for tabular layouts using Dynatable
+* CHANGED: Rejigged the layout of the Blueprints settings

 = 0.8.8 =
 * CHANGED: Upgraded Slick.js to 1.3.15